ebagyekum004-lang/Project--Nmap-Scapy-Lab-Documentation/README.md

 This repository contains documentation and findings from a controlled network reconnaissance exercise performed on an internal network using Nmap and Scapy tools.
 The lab focuses on practicing network scanning, service enumeration, and packet analysis using industry-standard tools.
 The documentation also contains screenshots from the lab environment.
+It also contains a reflection of what I learnt.

 **Objectives:**